MHResearchNetwork/MHRN-Central/README.md

 * our definition of mental health specialty and psychotherapy procedure codes: MHRN_psychotherapyList.xls.
 A few new codes were introduced and others retired at the beginning of 2013.
 We keep all these codes in the file, so it is backward-compatible.

-* medications we study: GenericDrugNames_2015.xls, an annually-updated SAS dataset containing the NDCs for these drugs (mhrn2_ndc2015.zip) and some sample code for generating this dataset (UpdateMHRx_NDC_send2.sas)
+* medications we study: GenericDrugNames_2021.xls, an annually-updated SAS dataset containing the NDCs for these drugs (mhrn3_ndc2021.zip) and some sample code for generating this dataset (UpdateMHRx_NDC_send2.sas)

 * For diagnosis codes, please go to (https://github.com/MHResearchNetwork/Diagnosis-Codes)

+* Procedure codes: MHRN_pxcodes_new.xls and sas7bdat.
+Be sure to restrict to the category you want!